 Ignoring malfunctions may cause considerable damage to property and loss of product.
-The safe operation of the valve in the event of a malfunction can no longer be taken for granted and in the worst case can result in a loss of sterility in the process.
+The safe operation of the valve in the event of a fault can no longer be taken for granted and in the worst case can result in a loss of sterility in the process.

-► Make sure that malfunctions are quickly identified and promptly fixed.
+▶ Make sure that malfunctions are quickly identified and promptly fixed.

 In the event of malfunctions immediately deactivate the valve and secure it against inadvertent reactivation.
-Malfunctions may only be remedied by qualified staff, who must observe the safety precautions.
+Malfunctions may only be remedied by qualified staff, who must observe the safety instructions.
 For malfunctions not listed in the table below, contact the manufacturer.

 Malfunction Cause Remedy Medium is leaking from the clamp.
 The housing seal is not fitted correctly or damaged.
 Fit the housing seal correctly or replace it if damaged.
 Medium is leaking from the leakage holes of the internal assembly.
-The metal bellows at the internal assembly is defective due to pressure shocks or cavitation.
+The metal bellows on the internal assembly is defective.
 Replace the complete internal assembly.
 Send the defective internal assembly to the manufacturer for repair.
-Check process.
 During pressure testing of the internal assembly, air escapes from the metal bellows.
 The metal bellows on the internal assembly is defective.
 Replace the complete internal assembly.
 Send the defective internal assembly to the manufacturer for repair.
 Leak at the valve seat.
-The valve seat seal is not fitted correctly or damaged.
+The valve seat seal is defective.
 Product deposits on the valve seat.
-Fit the valve seat seal correctly or replace it if damaged.
+The positioner operates in "manual" mode.
+Replace the valve seat seal.
 Check the housing.
+Actuate the positioner correctly via the PLC and according to the corresponding manual.
 The maximum valve stroke is not reached when the valve is actuated pneumatically.
 Leakage in the actuator.
 Check the sealing surfaces in the actuator for damage.
 Replace the seals.

 Malfunction Cause Remedy Valve feedback not correct.
-The feedback unit is not fitted correctly.
-The proximity switch is not in the correct position or is defective.
+The positioner is not installed correctly.
+The positioner was not adjusted properly.
 Fault in the power supply.
-Check that the feedback unit has been fitted correctly.
-Check the position of the proximity switch and re- adjust if necessary.
+Check positioner for correct installation.
+Set the positioner correctly and according to the manual.
 Check the wiring.
 Actuator is filling with water.
-Unfavourable installation position of the venting screw on the actuator.
+Unfavourable installation position of the vent screw on the actuator.
 Unfavourable effect of the exterior cleaning of the plant.
-If possible, position the venting screw so that it faces downwards.
-When the valve is installed in the vertical position, ensure that the venting screw faces away from the cleaning direction if possible.
-The TEFASEP [®] valve seat seal is not tight after commissioning or maintenance.
+If possible, position the vent screw so that it faces downwards.
+When the valve is installed in the vertical position, ensure that the vent screw faces away from the cleaning direction if possible.
+The TEFASEP valve seat seal is not tight after commissioning or maintenance.
 The valve seat seal has not been fitted correctly.
 In case of a new seal: The valve has not been actuated during/ immediately after sterilization.
 Fit the valve seat seal properly.
 Actuate the valve during/ immediately after sterilisation.